 - Include your public service experience and what value you bring to the program.

-Three recommendations (consisting of a letter and brief evaluation) are required and must be received by the application deadline.
+Three recommendations (consisting of a letter in English and brief evaluation) are required and must be submitted electronically by the application deadline.
 Applications with fewer than three recommendations will NOT be reviewed for admission.
-Recommendations can be from:

 - (preferred) a higher education academic reference, particularly from a course instructor who can attest to an applicant’s capability to pursue graduate school.